 And if you’ve ever wondered how fruits and vegetables get their vibrant colors, or thought about what determines their flavor and aroma – then you’ve thinking polyphenols.

-Polyphenols are those unique compounds that give fruit, berries, and vegetables their bright hues and contribute to the bitterness, flavor, aroma, and oxidative power of various natural foods.
+They are the unique compounds that give fruit, berries, and vegetables their bright hues and contribute to the bitterness, flavor, aroma, and oxidative power of various natural foods.

 In fact, even the number of polyphenols in a given food can vary, depending on where it’s grown, how it’s harvested, how it’s transported, how ripe it might be when it’s picked or eaten, and even the way in which the food is cooked.